recursedev54/Mirror-Scope/Readme.md

                     - ### Demon Bossfights and Characterization
                       - Every demon from the ars goetia's lesser key of somolon are represented in the game, and all of them are fully fleshed out characters.
 All of them (Except Gremory) have bossfights as well with unique weapons and fighting styles.
                         -  You reach the Nine Circles dimension in Pirsmals.
 You’re greeted by paimon.
 You expected some scary thing, but it’s just a winged red skin dude in a white dress shirt and tuxedo pants with suspenders and sunglasses
-“Welcome to hell, I’m paimon" Paimon could offer a deadpan, unenthusiastic tour of hell's attractions.
+“Welcome to hell, I’m paimon" Paimon could offer a deadpan, unenthusiastic tour of hell's attions.
 He might complain about mundane aspects of running hell, like paperwork or union negotiations with lesser demons.
 Perhaps he's more interested in discussing earth pop culture than in tempting souls.
 Paimon's fight could be framed as a mandatory combat assessment for all new arrivals in hell.
                         - other demons find themselves in similarly incongruous situations:
                           - #### Astaroth's fight could be a deadly game show with increasingly absurd rules
                           - #### Buer (often depicted as a wheel) could challenge the player to a bizarre hellish version of Wheel of Fortune